 9. Cost Control

-Marketing agencies often overspend on tools, software subscriptions, or advertising channels that do not provide a strong return.
+Marketing consultancies often overspend on tools, software subscriptions, or advertising channels that do not provide a strong return.
 Accountants help agencies control costs by evaluating expenses and identifying wasteful spending.

-Through careful financial analysis, agencies can cut unnecessary expenses and reallocate funds to higher-performing strategies, improving overall budget efficiency.
+Through careful financial analysis, firms can identify and eliminate unnecessary expenses, reallocating funds to higher-performing strategies and thereby improving overall budget efficiency.

 10. Investment Analysis

 Expanding a marketing agency requires strategic investments in new services, talent, and technology.
-Accountants assess investment opportunities, ensuring that financial decisions align with business objectives.
+Accountants assess investment opportunities to align financial decisions with business objectives.

 11. Risk Management